-Executive Director of the Center for Financial Markets and Policy at Georgetown University John Jacobs, expresses that technology can in fact create more jobs, rather than the idea that it will decrease the need for human employment.
+Executive director of the Center for Financial Markets and Policy at Georgetown University John Jacobs, discusses how technology can in fact create more jobs, rather than decrease the need for human employment.

 John Jacobs: [00:19] What are the implications of technology applications in business when it comes to job loss, right?
 If technology's going to replace jobs, what do people do to secure their jobs, to secure their future?

 [00:27] When I started at Nasdaq, for example, in 1983, there was only 80 employees in the company and half of them were clerical.
 Today, there's 4,000 people in that company and none of them are clerical.
 The lesson learned there is that you'll have a different job, and technology allows you to do more, better, faster, and reach more people but at the end of the day, data is worthless without someone to interpret that data.

 [00:51] Systems need people to manage those systems, to understand those applications.
 You need people to understand the business applications to design those systems.
 I do think that technology actually creates more job than it losses.
 It just changes them.

 [01:04] The best thing for someone looking to excel in that world is be adaptable, be flexible, always be learning, and understand that what exists today is not going to exist tomorrow.
 It's going to change.
 Just to understand that change is inevitable, and you can thrive and excel in that world.

 [01:23] My education, I went to the University of Maryland, studied accounting.
 Absolutely helped me with landing my dream job and my dream career.
 Accounting is the language of business.
 For me, to study accounting, it was great because I could walk into an organization.
 Nasdaq was a startup back in the '80s when I started.
 There were only 80 employees.